 Available formats and colors are below:

-BlindSpotz™ Freeze, Thaw and Warming Alerts – In a series of technological breakthroughs, CTI has created an entire line of solutions for pharmaceutical, medical, industrial and food sectors.
-Examples include freeze alerts that change from almost clear to color for vaccines that must be stored without freezing, as well as thaw alerts for foods that must remain frozen until use like breads and meats.
+In a series of technological breakthroughs, CTI has created a line of solutions for the pharmaceutical, medical, industrial, and food sectors.
+Examples include freeze alerts that change from almost clear to color for vaccines that must be stored without freezing and thaw alerts for foods that must remain frozen until use, like bread and meats.